 - In Conclusion

-The excitement around Augmented Reality (AR) continues to be fueled by the tech industry leaders.
-From new product teasers to roadmaps and official launch dates.
-We have heard many exciting announcements revolving around AR last year, making more headlines in 2021.
-Today, as we have completed the first half of the year, we would like to take a look at the devices promised, what has already been launch and what is yet to come.
+The excitement around Augmented Reality (AR) continues to be fueled by tech industry leaders, from new product teasers to roadmaps and official launch dates.
+We have heard many exciting announcements revolving around AR, making even more headlines.
+Today, we would like to look at some AR devices that have sparked great interest when entering the hardware market.

 Before we dive into the devices let's have a quick look at AR, as a technology in general.
 Out of the immersive technologies, AR is the one that is most entwined into the real world.
 It allows to enhance everyday life with digital capabilities and visual overlays, making it a powerful tool for both businesses and consumers.